-I should like to express my thanks to creditors, who, recognising the Company's predicament, have taken a pragmatic view and expressed that by being prepared to defer settlement in whole or in part in order to allow the Company the opportunity to realise the value of its investments, in the expectation that this will permit full settlement of the Company's indebtedness to them.
-This stance has also been taken by your Board.
-None of the directors has received any remuneration since October 2019.
+As I did in the 2019 Annual Report, I should like to pay tribute to creditors, who, recognising the Company's predicament, took a pragmatic view and agreed to defer settlement in whole or in part in order to allow the Company the opportunity to realise the value of its investments, in the expectation that this will permit full settlement of the Company's indebtedness to them.
+This stance was also taken by your Board.
+Until the declaration of a first dividend by the CVA Supervisor in May 2021, none of the Directors had received any remuneration since October 2019.

-In November 2020, however, it became clear to the Board that the sale of the Company's shares in AAM and the repayment by AAM of its loan from GRIT was unlikely to take place for the foreseeable future.
+In November 2020 it became clear to the Board that the sale of the Company's shares in AAM and the repayment by AAM of its loan from GRIT was unlikely to take place for the foreseeable future.
 Accordingly, the Board proposed a Creditors' Voluntary Arrangement ('CVA') (described fully in the circular to shareholders dated 3 December 2020).

 Simultaneously the Board re-negotiated the terms of a placing first arranged in June 2020 to raise £125,893 from the issue of new shares and a further £100,000 in the form of Convertible Loan Notes.
-Creditors and shareholders approved the CVA and the issue of the shares at meetings on 21 December 2020.
+Creditors and shareholders approved the CVA and the issue of the shares at meetings on 21 December 2020 and the funds were received in early 2021.